 Coatings for internal surfaces are represented by the following products: AKRUS® primer Praym and enamel AKRUS® Long, designed for anticorrosive protection of tanks operated under the impact of oil, as well as ballast tanks.
 AKRUS® Long Aqua enamel, designed to protect food containers.
 AKRUS® Pipe enamel, designed for anticorrosive protection of steel pipes and pipelines.

-There are three main types of drying and curing of paint coatings: physical drying, oxidative curing and chemical curing.
+There are three primary methods of drying and curing paint coatings: physical drying, oxidative curing, and chemical curing.

-AKRUS® marine paint coatings in winter can be applied at negative temperatures from −5C and below, with some exceptions.
-For more information, please contact the technical experts of AKRUS®.
+AKRUS® marine paint coatings can be applied in winter conditions, including negative temperatures from -5°C and below, with certain exceptions.
+For detailed information and guidance tailored to your specific requirements, please consult the technical experts at AKRUS®.

-The guaranteed shelf life of AKRUS® coatings, depending on the types of coatings, ranges from 12 to 36 months.
-For more information, please get in touch with the technical experts of AKRUS®.
+The guaranteed shelf life of AKRUS® coatings varies depending on the type, ranging from 12 to 36 months.
+For detailed information, please contact the technical experts at AKRUS®.

-Yes, our Paint and varnish materials have certificates of the Russian Maritime and River Register of Shipping and the Russian River Register.
-If necessary, these certificates can be provided.
+Certainly, our coating materials hold certifications from both the Russian Maritime and River Register of Shipping and the Russian River Register.
+Should you require these certificates, we are prepared to provide them upon request.

-AKRUS® Strong marine paint coating is created to protect the vessel's outer hull from external forces in ice navigation conditions for icebreakers of all ice classes and for vessels of ice classes Arc4 and higher.
+The AKRUS® Strong marine coating is specifically designed to safeguard the outer hull of vessels during ice navigation conditions, particularly for icebreakers across all ice classes and for vessels classified as Arc4 and higher.

-AKRUS® Strong is recommended to be applied in the range of temperatures from 5°C to 35°C, with a relative humidity of no more than 80% of the air.
-It is necessary to shade and warm up the air at subzero temperatures.
+AKRUS® Strong is recommended for application within the temperature range of 5°C to 35°C, with a relative humidity of no more than 80%.
+In subzero temperatures, it is necessary to provide shading and warm up the air to ensure optimal application conditions.